 History of MDMA/Ecstasy

-MDMA (also called ecstasy) is an illegal drug used recreationally for its mood- and perception-altering effects.
+MDMA (also called ecstasy) is an illegal drug that is used recreationally for its mood- and perception-altering effects.
 MDMA is short for methylenedioxymethamphetamine, a synthetic drug that was first patented in 1912 by a German pharmaceutical company.
-It is unclear what the drug was initially intended to treat, as it was never made commercially available, but it began to be recreationally abused in the 1980s.
+It is unclear what the drug was initially intended to treat, because it was never made commercially available.
+But the recreational use of MDMA began in the 1980s.

-MDMA and ecstasy are often interchangeable names.
-MDMA is the primary ingredient in ecstasy, but other stimulants, amphetamines, or hallucinogenic drugs are commonly also added to create “rolls”.
-The most common street name for MDMA is Molly, and street names for ecstasy include X, XTC, X pills, E, double stacks, rolls, Holy Rollers, skittles, and candy.
+MDMA and ecstasy are often used interchangeably.
+MDMA is the primary ingredient in ecstasy, but other stimulants, amphetamines, or hallucinogenic drugs are commonly also added to ecstasy to create “rolls”.
+The most common street name for MDMA is Molly.
+Street names for ecstasy include X, XTC, X pills, E, double stacks, rolls, Holy Rollers, skittles, and candy.

 MDMA/Ecstasy Effects

-MDMA works by causing an increase in three chemicals in the brain: dopamine, serotonin, and norepinephrine.
-These brain chemicals are closely related to pleasure, emotions, and feelings of wakefulness, helping to explain the effects MDMA has on users.
+MDMA produces these effects by increasing the availability of three neurotransmitters (natural chemicals) in the brain: dopamine, serotonin, and norepinephrine.
+These brain chemicals are closely linked to the regulation of pleasure, rewards, emotions, and wakefulness.
+Therefore, increased levels of these chemicals lead to the intense effects that MDMA typically causes in users.

-The release of serotonin (5-HT) helps to explain the mood-enhancing effects of ecstasy, while the release of norepinephrine increases feelings of energy.
-[3]Ecstasy and MDMA also increase the levels of dopamine, which acts on the brain’s reward system and reinforces drug-seeking behaviors.[4]
-Ecstasy’s primary effects, however, are on the chemical serotonin.
+The release of serotonin (5-HT) explains the mood-enhancing effects of ecstasy, while the release of norepinephrine increases energy.
+[4] Ecstasy and MDMA also increase dopamine levels, a chemical that regulates the brain’s reward system and reinforces drug-seeking behaviors.
+[5] Ecstasy’s primary effects, however, are on serotonin.

-Serotonin, which is also called the happy chemical, has a wide range of functions in the body, including functions to do with mood, appetite, sleep, and feelings of happiness and wellbeing.
+Serotonin, also called the happy chemical, has a wide range of functions in the body, including regulation of mood, appetite, sleep, and feelings of happiness and wellbeing.
 The massive boost in serotonin activity caused by MDMA generates feelings of intense pleasure, emotional wellbeing, and elevated mood.

-Because MDMA causes the brain to release large amounts of these brain chemicals, there is a crash that is commonly experienced the following day, which is the result of these chemicals being depleted.
-The ecstasy crash can include depression, paranoia, irritability, fatigue, headaches, and inability to focus, and these symptoms can persist for several days after use.
+MDMA causes the brain to release large amounts of these brain chemicals.
+Once the levels of these chemicals come back to normal, there is a “crash” that is typically experienced the following day, as a result of the chemicals being depleted.
+An ecstasy crash can cause symptoms such as depression, paranoia, irritability, fatigue, headaches, and inability to focus, with the symptoms persisting for several days after drug use.

-The depletion of brain chemicals following ecstasy use and the resulting crash may help to explain why ecstasy addiction is fairly uncommon.
-It is likely that regular use of the drug would result in a tolerance build-up or to the drug becoming completely ineffective.
-Also, the debilitating nature of the crash could deter users from regular use.
+The depletion of brain chemicals following ecstasy use and the resulting crash may explain why ecstasy addiction is fairly uncommon.
+Regular use of the drug results in tolerance, whereby the drug becomes less effective over time.
+Also, the debilitating nature of the crash deters many users from regular use.

 MDMA/Ecstasy Availability in the United States

-Since 2005, Asian drug-trafficking organizations have increased MDMA availability in the United States.
+Since the early 2000s, Asian drug-trafficking organizations have increased the availability of MDMA in the United States.
 The drug is produced in large quantities in Canada and smuggled across the northern border.
-[6]A second, albeit smaller, route is along the southwest border through commercial air transport.
+[8] A second, albeit smaller, route is along the southwest border through commercial air transport.

-MDMA is also commonly purchased on the dark web, a hidden portion of the internet that many use for a range of illegal activities.
-MDMA is sold on dark web sites and shipped to users using disguised “stealth” packaging techniques.
-While this was once a safer method of obtaining the drug because drugs on the dark web tended to be more pure and legal risks were low, this is no longer the case.
+MDMA is also commonly sold on the dark web, a hidden part of the internet that people use for a range of illegal activities.
+It is shipped to users with disguised “stealth” packaging techniques.
+This was earlier considered a relatively safer method of obtaining the drug because the dark web tended to be a source of purer MDMA with lower legal risks, but this is no longer the case.

-In recent years, there have been increased instances of legal interception of illicit drugs sold on the dark web and a number of high-profile drug busts, including the infamous 2013 bust of the Silk Road marketplace.
-This has caused instability in dark web markets, decreasing the reliability that buyers once depended on to ensure they were purchasing authentic and pure drugs.
+In recent years, there have been increased instances of interception of illicit drugs sold on the dark web and a number of high-profile drug busts by law enforcement agencies, including the infamous 2013 bust of the Silk Road marketplace.
+This has caused instability in the dark web markets, affecting a reliable source of MDMA that buyers once depended on to ensure they were purchasing authentic and pure drugs.

 What Does MDMA/Ecstasy Look Like?